udanielnogueira/markdown-syntax/README.md

 ## Heading

 To create a heading, add number signs (#) in front of a word or phrase.
-The number of number signs you use should correspond to the heading level.

 ~~~~markdown
 # heading 1